Financial Aid

 Satisfactory Academic Progress Policy

-Federal law says that you must be making “Satisfactory Academic Progress” (SAP) toward a degree for you to be eligible for and to receive federal financial aid funds.
-These standards apply to all periods of attendance, even periods when you did not receive financial aid.
+Federal law says that you must be making “Satisfactory Academic Progress” (SAP) toward a degree for you to be eligible to receive federal financial aid funds.
+These standards apply to all students receiving federal financial aid funds, regardless of enrollment intensity or program, and to all periods of attendance, even periods when you did not receive financial aid.

-1. All students must maintain a minimum 2.0 grade point average.
+1. Students must maintain a minimum cumulative 2.0 grade point average (GPA).
 We only look at your LC State grade point average for this standard.

-2. Students must earn passing grades in at least 67% of credits listed on the transcript, including transferred credits.
-Incompletes, repeated credits, audits, and grades of F, NC, and K do not count as passing grades.
+2. Students must earn passing grades in at least 67% of credits listed on the transcript, including transfer credits.
+Incompletes, repeated credits, withdrawals, audits, and grades of F, NC, and K do not count as passing grades but are included in the completion rate calculation.
+Withdrawals resulting in a grade of W will also be included in the completion rate calculation.

-3. All students must complete their degrees within the maximum credits allowed (150% of the published normal length of the academic program).
-Attempted credits include all graded courses, transferred courses, testing credits, pass/fails, repeats, and other grades listed above.
+3. Students may only receive aid for their degrees for up to 150% of the published required credits of the academic program*.
+Attempted credits include all graded courses, transfer credits, testing credits, pass/fails, repeats, and other grades listed above.
 If you have extenuating circumstances (such as an injury, illness, or death of an immediate family member), you may appeal to the Financial Aid Office for an extension to finish your degree.
 Please visit with the Financial Aid Office to pick up the appropriate appeal form.
-You may not appeal for an extension until you have been suspended from financial aid.
+You may not appeal for an extension until you have been officially suspended from financial aid.

 Dropping Classes

-Attempted credits do not include classes you drop before the last day to add/drop classes.
-If you need to drop some of your classes before the last day to add/drop, it will not count against your academic progress.
-However, you may be required to repay some or all of your financial aid.
-Dropping or withdrawing from classes after the last day to add/drop will affect your academic progress, and you will receive a W grade on your transcript.
+Attempted credits do not include classes you drop before the end of the add/drop period each semester.
+If you do drop some of your classes before the end of the add/drop period, they will not count against your academic progress.
+However, you may be required to repay some or all of your financial aid immediately.
+Dropping or withdrawing from classes after the end of the add/drop period will affect your academic progress, and you will receive a W grade on your transcript.

 All Failing Grades

-Students who receive all failing grades for a term will be immediately suspended from further federal financial aid.
+Students who receive all failing grades for a semester will be automatically suspended from further federal financial aid.
 Students in this situation may appeal if extenuating circumstances exist.
-You may be required to return a percentage of your federal financial aid.
+Additionally, if you receive all failing grades you may be required to return a percentage of your federal financial aid.

-Withdrawing from all of your classes after the last day to add/drop will affect your academic progress, and you will receive W grades on your transcript.
-Students who withdraw from all classes will be immediately suspended from further federal financial aid.
-Additionally, if you completely withdraw from LC State during the course of a semester, you may be required to return a percentage of your federal financial aid.
+Withdrawing from all of your classes after the end of the add/drop period will affect your academic progress, and you will receive W grades on your transcript.
+Students who withdraw from all classes will be automatically suspended from further federal financial aid.
+Additionally, if you completely withdraw from LC State during a semester, you may be required to return a percentage of your federal financial aid.

 Incompletes

 Incomplete courses will be counted in attempted credits and as non-satisfactory when determining SAP.
 It is the student’s responsibility to notify the Financial aid Office when an incomplete is finished.
-Refer to the catalog for academic treatment of incomplete courses and grading.
+Refer to the LC State catalog for the academic treatment of incomplete courses and grading.

 Repeats

 Repeat courses will be counted in attempted and completed credits.
-Financial aid will be paid for repeat courses when initial grade is an “F.” Financial aid will only be paid once for a repeat course which was previously passed with a “D-” or higher.
+Financial aid will be pay for repeat courses when the initial grade is an “F.” Financial aid will only pay twice for a repeat course if the course has been passed with a “D-” or higher at any time.

 Remedial Courses

 Remedial coursework will be counted in determining financial aid eligibility, enrollment status, and satisfactory academic progress.
-These courses will be included in maximum timeframe calculations.
-Remedial courses do not count towards the total number of credits needed for graduation.
+These courses will initially be included in maximum timeframe calculations.
+Exclusions my be considered in some cases.
+Remedial courses do not count toward the total number of credits needed for graduation.
 Students will be limited to no more than thirty (30) remedial credits for financial aid eligibility.

 Timetable for Review

-Your academic record will be reviewed when your annual FAFSA form is received, and at the end of each semester, to determine whether you are in compliance with the SAP policy.
+Your academic record will be reviewed when your FAFSA is received and at the end of each semester to determine whether you comply with the SAP policy.
+If the student is not in compliance with the Satisfactory Academic Progress Policy at the time of review, the student will be sent an email notification.

 Financial Aid Warning

-If you don’t earn sufficient credits or if your cumulative GPA drops below the required minimum (2.0 grade point average), you will be placed on financial aid warning.
-If you are placed on financial aid warning at the end of a semester, you will still be eligible for financial aid for the following semester.
-Financial Aid Warning is not the same as Academic Warning as referred to in the Admission/Registrar Section of this catalog.
+The first time you do not meet the completion rate (67%) or your cumulative GPA drops below the required minimum (2.0) you will be placed on Financial Aid Warning if you can mathematically regain compliance the next semester.
+If you are placed on Financial Aid Warning at the end of a semester, you will still be eligible for financial aid for the following semester.
+Financial Aid Warning is not the same as Academic Probation as referred to in the Registrar and Records section of the LC State catalog.

 Financial Aid Suspension

-If you are not meeting all SAP requirements at the end of your financial aid warning semester, or if you do not pass at least one class during a semester when you have received federal financial aid, you will be suspended and ineligible to receive further financial aid.
-Your academic record will be reviewed when your annual FAFSA form is received, and at the end of each semester, to determine whether you are in compliance with the SAP policy.
-Financial Aid Suspension is not the same as Academic Suspension as referred to in the Admission/Registrar Section of this catalog.
+Your academic record will be reviewed when your annual FAFSA form is received, and at the end of each semester, to determine whether you comply with the SAP policy, including maximum credits.
+If you do not meet all SAP requirements during the review, you will be suspended.
+Financial Aid Suspension is not the same as Academic Suspension as referred to in the Registrar and Records section of the LC State catalog.

 Regain Financial Aid Eligibility

-You can request reinstatement of your eligibility for financial aid if you attend using other resources than Title IV funds, improve your academic record so that you meet all SAP requirements, or submit an appeal to the Financial Aid Office.
+If you appeal is unsuccessful, you can request reinstatement of your eligibility for financial aid if you attend using other resources than Title IV funds, and improve your academic record before you make this request.
+You must meet all SAP requirements (67% completion rate, 2.0 GPA, and within maximum allowable credits).
+You will need to submit a letter to the Financial Aid Office requesting a review of your financial aid eligibility.
+If you successfully appeal, see Financial Aid Probation or Satisfactory Academic Progress Plans below.

 Appeals

-In the case of extenuating circumstances (such as injury, illness, or death of an immediate family member), you may appeal your suspension to the Financial Aid Office.
-The appeal form must be submitted with documentation detailing the circumstances that prevented you from making satisfactory academic progress, and shows how the issues have been resolved.
-Appeal forms may be picked up from the Financial Aid Office, or obtained online at https://www.lcsc.edu/financial-aid/financial-aid-forms.
-If your appeal is approved, you will be placed on financial aid probation or an academic plan.
-Academic Plans specify the conditions you must meet in order to continue receiving federal financial aid.
+In the case of extenuating circumstances (such as injury, illness, or death of an immediate family member); you may appeal your suspension to the Financial Aid Office.
+The appeal forms must be signed by you and your advisor and submitted with a letter of explanation and supporting documentation detailing the circumstances preventing you from making Satisfactory Academic Progress or completing within allowable credit limits, how the issues have been resolved, and how the issues will not affect future performance.
+Appeal forms may be picked up from the Financial Aid Office, or obtained online at the LC State Financial Aid forms webpage.
+If your appeal is approved, you will be placed on Financial Aid Probation or a Satisfactory Academic Progress Plan.
+Satisfactory Academic Progress Plans specify the conditions you must meet to continue receiving federal financial aid.
+You may appeal to the Vice President for Student Affairs or see Regain Financial Aid Eligibility above if your appeal is denied.

 Financial Aid Probation

-If placed on financial aid probation, you will have one semester to regain Satisfactory Academic Progress.
-If at the end of one semester you are not in good standing, you will not be eligible for further financial aid.
-Financial Aid Probation is not the same as Academic Probation as referred to in the Admission/Registrar Section of this catalog.
+If you are placed on Financial Aid Probation after a successful appeal, you will have one semester to regain Satisfactory Academic Progress.
+If at the end of one semester, you are not in good standing, you will not be eligible for further financial aid until you can regain eligibility as stated above.
+Financial Aid Probation is not the same as Academic Probation as referred to in the Registrar and Records section of the LC State catalog.